What is Competitive Pricing?

 - Price matching, or parity pricing, is when a company matches the prices of its competitors.
 This strategy can help to ensure that customers do not switch to competing products.

-- Premium pricing is when a company charges more than its competitor.
+- Premium pricing is when a company charges more than its competitors.
 Charging a higher price point helps the business differentiate itself from its competitors as a prestige or luxury brand.

-- Loss leader pricing is when a company offers a low price product to expand its customer base.
+- Loss leader pricing is when a company offers a low-priced product to expand its customer base.
 The goal is to make up for the low price with increased sales volume.
-This strategy can be effective in markets with a lot of competition and price-sensitive customers.
+A loss-leader strategy can be effective in markets with a lot of competition and price-sensitive customers.

 There are a few things to remember when using a competitor-based pricing strategy.